-At some point in the last few years, I lost my enthusiasm for commercial flying.
+At some point in the last few years, we lost our enthusiasm for commercial flying.
 It wasn’t any one thing that caused it, but rather a slow death from the exhausting process that it’s become.
-Even a one hour flight still requires the inevitable 1 to 2 hour drive to the airport, the 2 hour process once there that’s a weird mixture of hurry–wait–hurry–wait, the boredom and discomfort of the flight itself, and once you land, you’re still just at another airport.
+Even a one-hour flight still requires the inevitable 1 to 2-hour drive to the airport, the 2-hour process once there that’s a weird mixture of hurry–wait–hurry–wait, and the boredom and discomfort of the flight itself.
+Once you land, you’re still just at another airport.
 Lamesies.
+And all of that’s assuming that you have your passport when you arrive at the airport so you don’t end up suffering a huge passport fiasco.
 I’ll take a road trip any day.

 After spending three days in London for Trav’s job interview, we were both looking forward to going home to Switzerland.
 All we had to do was catch our flight.

-Since we weren’t sure how exactly to get to Luton Airport (different from Gatwick, where we landed in London), we got up early and were on our way to the train station hours before our flight.
+Since we weren’t sure how to get to Luton Airport, we got up early and were on our way to the train station hours before our flight.
 Typically when we fly, we’re so late arriving at the airport that we walk onto our plane shortly before the doors close for take-off, so we were quite pleased with ourselves!

 If I knew in advance what our day would turn into, I probably wouldn’t have gotten out of bed.

 From our Airbnb, we walked to the nearest Tube station, manhandling our wheeled luggage over the rough cobblestone roads.
-Unfortunately, we were completely unprepared for the London Tube – on a Wednesday morning – at 8 am.
+Unfortunately, we were completely unprepared for London public transit – on a weekday – at 8 am.

 Arriving underground on the platform, we realized the solid mass of people packed along the platform wasn’t moving.
 Everyone was waiting for the next train.
-Lines didn’t exist – it was a solid wall of humanity.
-Stopping when we couldn’t get any closer to the incoming train, the space behind us quickly filled with people stepping off the massive escalators into the artificially-lit Tube.
-When the train came, very few people exited, absorbing only a handful of folks from our platform.
-We inched forward, then watched the train leave without us.
+Lines didn’t exist; it was a solid wall of humanity.
+Stopping when we couldn’t get any closer to the incoming train, the space behind us quickly filled with people stepping off the massive escalators into the artificially-lit underground station.

 For about 15 or 20 minutes, we rode that way, standing, smushed against the window, surrounded by silent morning commuters dismally avoiding eye contact.

-- go to the nearest bank of machines to return our Oyster cards and get a refund for the unused portion, and
+- go to the nearest bank of machines to return our Oyster cards, and

-For country bumpkins like us who aren’t accustomed to cities, it clearly was not obvious to us that our train to Luton wouldn’t be below ground like the Tube trains.
+For country bumpkins like us who aren’t accustomed to cities, it clearly was not obvious that our train to Luton wouldn’t be below ground like the Tube.

 Nah.
 Not at all.